MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AddressList.md

 - The OR operator is always used for multiple values of the same property, as in "Department equals Sales OR Marketing".
 - The AND operator is always used for multiple properties, as in "Department equals Sales AND Company equals Contoso".

-To create flexible filters that use any available recipient property and that aren't subject to these limitations, you can use the RecipientFilter parameter to create a custom OPath filter.
+To create flexible filters that use any available recipient property and that aren't subject to these limitations, you can use the RecipientFilter parameter to create a custom OPATH filter.

-You can't use this cmdlet to replace a precanned filter with a custom OPath filter, or vice-versa.
+You can't use this cmdlet to replace a precanned filter with a custom OPATH filter, or vice-versa.
 You can only modify the existing filter.

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://learn.microsoft.com/powershell/exchange/find-exchange-cmdlet-permissions).